KREXXE/krexxe/README.md

-# 💫 About Me:
+# 💫 What is KREXXE Technology?:
-Hello.
 KREXXE Technology was founded by a university student to do various projects in the fields of Front-End and Animation. <br>It has a positive attitude towards joint projects with other brands and organizations, and we are seeing you with better quality and modern projects every day.

 ## 🌐 Socials: